 7. DO NOT ask your tile installer to select your tile.
 PERIOD.

-If you’re planning a kitchen renovation, schedule an Interior Design Consultation to discover how we can save you from a myriad of ‘design don’ts!’
+If you’re planning a kitchen renovation and need a professional kitchen designer, schedule an Interior Design Consultation to discover how we can save you from a myriad of ‘design don’ts!’

 Have a well-designed day,